gammasoft71/xtd/docs/xtd_forms_explanations.md

 ## Containers

 Containers are a specialization of controls.
-Although by line any control can be a container (see [Parent and Childdren](#parent-and-childdren)).
+Although by line any control can be a container (see [Parent and children](#parent-and-children)).

 The base class of a container is [xtd::forms::container_control](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/container_control.h).